Table of Contents

 5. Explain jargon & add examples โ†’ Define technical terms and show practical use cases ๐Ÿ”ง

-1. Clearly define when the Jump To should trigger
+1. Clearly define when the Output should trigger

 Specify exactly what event or condition will cause the Agent to exit its loop.
 For example: user has no more questions, lead doesnโ€™t meet qualification criteria, user requests human assistanceย ๐Ÿ™‹๐Ÿผโ€โ™‚๏ธ

-Even though the Jump To logic is set elsewhere, the Agent needs to โ€œknowโ€ these conditions in its Instructions.
+Even though the Output logic is set elsewhere, the Agent needs to โ€œknowโ€ these conditions in its Instructions.
 That helps align how the AI responds so it can recognize when to exit โœ…

-Use sample scenarios (like FAQs done, lead unqualified, or user says โ€œEXITโ€) to test each Jump To.
+Use sample scenarios (like FAQs done, lead unqualified, or user says โ€œEXITโ€) to test each Output.
 Testing ensures you donโ€™t have dead-end chats or loops โ†”๏ธ

 ๐Ÿงช Testing Your Setup